NCAR/ccpp-framework/doc/CCPPtechnical/source/CCPPPreBuild.rst

 *Prebuild* Script Function
 =============================

-The CCPP *prebuild* script **ccpp/framework/scripts/ccpp_prebuild.py** is the central piece of code that connects the host model with the CCPP-Physics schemes (see Figs. 3.2 and 3.3).
-This script must be run before compiling the CCPP-Physics library and the host model cap.
+The :term:`CCPP` *prebuild* script **ccpp/framework/scripts/ccpp_prebuild.py** is the central piece of code that connects the host model with the :term:`CCPP-Physics` schemes (see Figs. 3.2 and 3.3).
+This script must be run before compiling the :term:`CCPP-Physics` library and the host model cap.
 This may be done manually or as part of a host model build-time script.
 In the case of the SCM, **ccpp_prebuild.py** must be run manually, as it not incorporated in that model’s build system.
 In the case of NEMSfv3gfs, **ccpp_prebuild.py** can be run manually or automatically as a step in the build system.

-The CCPP *prebuild* script automates several tasks based on the information collected from the metadata tables on the host model side and from the individual physics schemes (see :numref:`Figure %s <ccpp_prebuild>`):
+The :term:`CCPP` *prebuild* script automates several tasks based on the information collected from the metadata tables on the host model side and from the individual physics schemes (see :numref:`Figure %s <ccpp_prebuild>`):
- * Compiles a list of variables required to run all schemes in the CCPP-Physics pool.
+ * Compiles a list of variables required to run all schemes in the :term:`CCPP-Physics` pool.
  * Compiles a list of variables provided by the host model.
  * Matches these variables by their **standard_name**, checks for missing variables and mismatches of their attributes (e.g., units, rank, type, kind) and processes information on optional variables.
  * For the static build only, filters out unused variables for a given suite.
  * For the dynamic build only, creates Fortran code (**ccpp_modules_*.inc**, **ccpp_fields_*.inc**) that stores pointers to the host model variables in the **cdata** structure.
  * Autogenerates software caps as appropriate, depending on the build type.
     * If dynamic, the script generates individual caps for all physics schemes.
-    * If static, the script generates caps for the suite as a whole and physics groups as defined in the input SDFs; in addition, the CCPP API for the static build is generated.
+    * If static, the script generates caps for the suite as a whole and physics groups as defined in the input :term:`SDF`\s; in addition, the :term:`CCPP` API for the static build is generated.
  * Populates makefiles with schemes, scheme dependencies, and caps.
-For the static build, statements to compile the static CCPP API are included as well.
+For the static build, statements to compile the static :term:`CCPP` API are included as well.

 .. _ccpp_prebuild: